davidpots/playsongnotes/_lessons/80 [DJ Khaled] I'm The One.md

 ---
 layout: song

-title: Guitar lesson for "I'm The One" by DJ Khaled ft Justin Bieber -- playsongnotes.com
+title: "I''m The One" by DJ Khaled ft Justin Bieber'
 song_title:  I'm The One
 artist: DJ Khaled
 artist_featured: Justin Bieber, Lil Wayne, Quavo, Chance The Rapper